 This post may contain affiliate links, which means I’ll receive a commission if you purchase through my links, at no extra cost to you.
 Please read full disclosure for more information.

-Ashwagandha is a great natural remedy for hypothyroidism because it can help balance T4 levels, lower cortisol, and is known adaptogenic herb, meaning that it can also help your body during times of stress.
+Ashwagandha is a great natural remedy for hypothyroidism because it can help balance T4 levels, lower cortisol, and is a known adaptogenic herb, meaning that it can also help your body during times of stress.

 Cod Liver Oil